VIEWPOINTS PAGE OF WAS DARWIN RIGHT

 How has theistic evolution harmed the faith of scientists who professed Christianity?

 PLEASE HELP THIS SITE GET KNOWN.
-IF YOU HAVE APPRECIATED THE SITE, THEN PLEASE E-MAIL ITS ADDRESS (WWW.WASDARWINRIGHT.NET) AND BRIEF DETAILS TO THOSE IN YOUR E-MAIL ADDRESS BOOK.
+IF YOU HAVE APPRECIATED THE SITE, THEN PLEASE ITS ADDRESS (WWW.WASDARWINRIGHT.NET) AND BRIEF DETAILS TO THOSE IN YOUR E-MAIL ADDRESS BOOK.
 THANK-YOU.